princeton-pli/VLM_S2H/README.md

 ## Generalizing from SIMPLE to HARD Visual Reasoning: Can We Mitigate Modality Imbalance in VLMs?

-This repository contains the code and pruned models for our paper [Generalizing from SIMPLE to HARD Visual Reasoning: Can We Mitigate Modality Imbalance in VLMs?](https://arxiv.org/abs/2501.02669)
+This repository contains the code for our paper [Generalizing from SIMPLE to HARD Visual Reasoning: Can We Mitigate Modality Imbalance in VLMs?](https://arxiv.org/abs/2501.02669)

 **************************** **Updates** ****************************
 * 01/06/2025: We released [our paper](https://arxiv.org/abs/2501.02669).
 Check it out!